whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Ipsy-Subscription-December-2015-Review.md

 <img src="/images/IpsyDec2015PacificaLipstick3.jpg" border="0" style="border:none;max-width:100%;" alt="Pacifica Power Of Love Natural Lipstick" />
 </a></center>

 <p>I love how this color looks on my lips.
 It has a satin finish and is creamy, highly-pigmented, and moisturizing too.
-This lipstick is 100% vegan, and even the tube fully recyclable!
+This lipstick is 100% vegan, and even the tube is fully recyclable!
 I really like this.</p>

 <br>